sakthivarthini/Conversimg/README.md

 ## 9 - Images of different scenaries of execution

-Below are some example images that show the execution of the program realised both in **native windowds 10** and **in a virtual machine with Debian 10**.
+Below are example images that show some execution scenearies of the program realised both in **native windowds 10** and **in a virtual machine with Debian 10**.

-The following image shows how the programm works when the order for convert an image is written correctly:
+* The following image shows how the programm works when the order for convert an image is written correctly:

 ![correct conversion windows](https://i.ibb.co/T8Fvnfb/1.jpg)